dipaksarkar/docs/docs/gympify/development/build-apps.md

 ---
 titleTemplate: Gympify

 ---

 # Build Apps

-This section will guide you through setting up a basic Gympify documentation site from scratch.
+This section provides a step-by-step guide to setting up a basic Gympify app using Quasar from scratch.

 ## Prerequisites

-To get started with a Quasar application, you need to ensure you have the following prerequisites:
+Before you begin, make sure you have the following tools installed:

+1. **Node.js**:
-1. **Node 12+ for Quasar CLI with Webpack**, or **Node 14+ for Quasar CLI with Vite**.
+   - **Node.js 12+** (for Quasar CLI with Webpack) or **Node.js 14+** (for Quasar CLI with Vite).
-   - To check your Node.js version, run `node -v` in a terminal/console window.
+   - To verify your Node.js version, run the command: `node -v`.

+2. **Package Manager**:
-2. **Yarn v1 (strongly recommended)**, PNPM, or NPM.
+   - **Yarn v1** (strongly recommended), PNPM, or NPM.
-   - To check your Yarn version, run `yarn -v` in a terminal/console window.
+   - To check your Yarn version, run: `yarn -v`.

 ## Installing Quasar CLI

-The Quasar CLI is used for project creation, generating application and library code, and various development tasks.
+The Quasar CLI is a powerful tool for creating projects, generating application and library code, and managing development tasks.

-Install the Quasar CLI globally:
+To install Quasar CLI globally, run the following commands:

 ```bash
 yarn global add @quasar/cli